Projects —

 You can read more about the WOMHEn project here.

-With funding from the State Government and a host of innovative initiatives within local communities, WHGNE is undertaking a number of activities to contribute to flood relief and the prevention and mitigation of mental health related impacts of disaster in northeast Victoria.
+With funding from the State Government and a host of innovative initiatives within local communities, WHGNE undertook a number of activities to contribute to flood relief and the prevention and mitigation of mental health related impacts of disaster in northeast Victoria throughout 2023.

-Seven recipients from the region have received Flood Recovery Wellbeing Grants through WHGNE and we are supporting a number of events fostering the wellbeing of diverse communities in northeast Victoria.
+Seven recipients from the region received Flood Recovery Wellbeing Grants through WHGNE, supporting a number of events that fostered the wellbeing of diverse communities in northeast Victoria.

 Read more about flood recovery in the northeast.